What You've Done

-What You've Done was an EP released by New Zealand singer/songwriter Tim Finn.
+What You've Done was a 2001 EP released by New Zealand singer/songwriter Tim Finn.

 Referred to as a single in a lot of cases, it was released to support the album Feeding The Gods.
-It contains the ALT recording of What You've Done as well as the original track, & some supporting live tracks.
+It contains the ALT recording of What You've Done as well as the original track, and some supporting live tracks.
+In November 2001 the single peaked at No.48 on the New Zealand Singles Chart, and No.194 on the Australian Singles Chart.